Quick Fresh Pickles Recipe!

 • Cut a 1/16-inch slice off the blossom end of each cucumber and discard it.
 Leave about ¼ inch of the stem attached.

 • Dissolve ¾ cup salt in 2 gallons of water.
 Pour this solution over the cucumbers and let them stand for 12 hours.
 Then, drain the cucumbers.
-Close-up image of a cucumber with a small section being cut off.

 2. Make the Pickling Brine: